Dimers and Circle patterns: From planar networks to circle patterns

 \subsection{From harmonic embeddings to circle patterns}

-There is a map from a circular planar network $\G$ to a bipartite graph $\G_H$ with face weights, known as Temperley's bijection \cite{Kenyon2000}: To every vertex and every face of $\G$ is associated a black vertex of $\G_H$.
-To every edge of $\G$ is associated a white vertex of $\G_H$.
-A white vertex and a black vertex of $\G_H$ are connected if the corresponding edge in $\G$ is adjacent to the corresponding vertex or face in $\G$.
-Every bounded face of $\G_H$ is a quadrilateral consisting of two white vertices and two black vertices as in the middle of Fig. \ref{fig:powerdiagramtocirclepattern}.
-Note that the planar network $\G$ has edge weights $c_e = \ell_{e^*}/ \ell_e$ where $\ell_e$ is the distance between the primal vertices and $\ell_{e^*}$ the distance between the dual vertices.
-In \cite{Kenyon2000}, the induced edge weight on an edge of $\G_H$ which is a half-edge of a dual edge of $\G$ is always set to $1$ while an edge of $\G_H$ which is a half-edge of a primal edge $e$ of $\G$ has weight $c_e$.
-Thus the bipartite graph has face weights
+There is a map, known as Temperley's bijection \cite{Temperley1974,Kenyon2000}, from a circular planar network $\G$ to a face-weighted bipartite graph $\GD$, defined as follows.
+To every vertex and every face of $\G$ is associated a black vertex of $\GD$.
+To every edge of $\G$ is associated a white vertex of $\GD$.
+A white vertex and a black vertex of $\GD$ are connected if the corresponding edge in $\G$ is adjacent to the corresponding vertex or face in $\G$.
+Every bounded face of $\GD$ is a quadrilateral consisting of two white vertices and two black vertices as in the middle of Figure \ref{fig:powerdiagramtocirclepattern}.
+The bipartite graph has face weights